JosephKemper/cse210-hw/prove/Develop05/Design Thoughts.md

 <code>
 Determine the classes
     1. What are good candidates for classes in this program?
+        Goal, SimpleGoal, EternalGoal, ChecklistGoal, Menu, and Program.
+If I have enough time to add a 4th goal type, then DailyGoal.
     2. What are the primary responsibilities of each class?
 </code>
 <code>